 Partner Apps are any other systems that a school uses as well as their MIS.
 These could be behaviour systems, communication systems, assessment systems, etc.

 Arbor can integrate with different systems in a number of ways, so it is important that you have got in touch with your partner apps to let them know you’ve switched MIS to Arbor.
 Once you have got in touch with the provider, they may then be able to integrate with your Arbor system, and automatically update changes made to certain areas of Arbor in their own system.
 If the integration has not been completed there will be no sync and the data on a third party will soon go out of date!

-As part of you moving to Arbor, you will have discussed your partner apps with your Partnership Manager and listed them in your implementation workbook.
-Once the onboarding process had started, your Project Manager will detail the integration we have with your partner apps in your workbook.
-If you have not done it already, please make sure you contact your partner applications and let them know you are now using Arbor as soon as possible.
+As part of you moving to Arbor, you will have discussed your partner apps with your Partnership Manager.
+Once the onboarding process had started, please make sure you contact your partner applications and let them know you are now using Arbor as soon as possible.

 There are multiple ways of integrating with partner apps, but it does depend on the partner.
 Some integrations require data to pass through another third party (i.e. GroupCall, Wonde etc) before it goes to them, others have direct integration with Arbor, some do not have any direct integration at all and need to be manually updated via CTF or the Custom Report Writer tool.
 You will find the details of the integration on your Implementation Workbook.

 You can see a list of relevant guides here.